muhammadmateen027/senoricss/README.md

 Once you have finished you can push your code and open a pull request.

-If you have any question, please contact the Senorics colleague who invited you to the code challange.
+If you have any question, please contact the Senorics colleague who invited you to the code challenge.
 She/he will happily help you out!

 Good luck!
 We are looking forward discussing with you this challenge!